thewmh/wizardunicorn.ninja/frontend-masters/complete-intro-react.md

 ### Introduction

 This course covers the entirety of how to write (with?)
 React.
 Going over all of React's features, hooks, context, and portals.
 This course also covers some of the other (React) APIs such as classes and life cycles.
 It is not required that you've taken previous versions of this course, it is V5 as in this is its fifth iteration.
 But JK...
 V3 is useful if you need to look at Webpack or React Router.
 This course is meant to be mostly modular, you can skip from lesson to lesson if you want, but the way that you have to do that is moving between git commits, because each section of this course is equal to a commit in the course repo.

+It is recommended to get Sourcetree, which I already use for work, because it provides you with a visual commit history that you can right click on to check out a specific commit 🔥.
+In the same repo for this course are the branches for the intermediate course, which is also available on Frontend Masters.
+If you prefer to use the command line for git, you can do that as well.
+If you find any issues with any of the course materials, you are invited to open a pull request (PR) [on this branch](https://github.com/btholt/complete-intro-to-react-v5/tree/gh-pages-src) or [file an issue](https://github.com/btholt/complete-intro-to-react-v5/issues) in the repo.

+Blah blah blah, background information about how awesome the instructor Brian Holt is.

+This course is open source, so share the links above to everyone in existence.
+Also, don't just take, share your ❤️ by giving the repo for this course a ⭐️.
+Doing so will help further the course's reach and Brian will feel even more awesome.

 ### Project Setup